North York Guide

 Best Middle Eastern Food in North York 2026: Top 8 Spots Ranked

+We visited all 8 restaurants, compared menus and prices, and ranked them so you know exactly where to go.
 North York's Middle Eastern food scene stretches from upscale Lebanese at Bayview Village to authentic Turkish pide on Wilson Ave and 30-year-old falafel institutions near Steeles.
 Whether you want a lavish shakshuka brunch, a charcoal-grilled shawarma platter, or a quiet plate of pistachio baklava with Turkish tea, this guide covers the full spectrum — Lebanese, Turkish, Israeli, and Persian — all within reach of the TTC.
+Each spot was ranked by food quality, authenticity, value, and community reputation.

 Quick answer: The best Middle Eastern food in North York right now is at Tabülè (Bayview Village, upscale Lebanese, $25–$45), Cafe Landwer (5000 Yonge St, best shakshuka, $18–$26), and Mustafa Turkish Kitchen (866 Wilson Ave, best pide in the GTA, $18–$32).
 For budget eats, Sababa Fine Foods near Steeles has falafel sandwiches from $9.